mfcandan/React-Redux-FirebaseApp/README.md

-# React, Redux Toolkit Basic Shopcart App
+# React, Firebase Project Management App
 This is react + firebase project blog app

 In the project directory, you can run: